Cashmere vs Merino, Alpaca, Wool, Cotton, and Other Fabrics

 Cotton vs Cashmere

-We’ll start with the only plant-based material on the list – cotton.
-Cotton is a much more commonplace material, but it’s still held in high regard.
-So how does it compare to cashmere?
+Weโll start with the only plant-based material on the list.
+Cotton is a much more common fibre, yet itโs still valued for its comfort and versatility.
+But how does it compare to cashmere?

 Silk vs Cashmere